Parasomnia: Sleepwalking (somnambulism)

 Sleepwalking has a prevalence of 1–17% in childhood, with the most frequent occurrences around the age of eleven to twelve.
 About 4% of adults experience somnambulism.

 Normal sleep cycles include states varying from drowsiness all the way to deep sleep.
-Every time an individual sleeps, he or she goes through various sequences of non-REM and REM sleep.
+Every time an individual sleeps, they go through various sequences of non-REM and REM sleep.
 Anxiety and fatigue are often connected with sleepwalking.
 For adults, alcohol, sedatives, medications, medical conditions and mental disorders are all associated with sleepwalking.
 Sleep walking may involve sitting up and looking awake when the individual is actually asleep, and getting up and walking around, moving items or undressing themselves.
 They will also be confused when waking up or opening their eyes during sleep.
 Sleep walking can be associated with sleeptalking.

-Sleep terrors (night terrors/ pavor nocturnus)
+Sleep terrors (night terrors/pavor nocturnus)

 Sleep terror is the most disruptive arousal disorder since it may involve loud screams and panic; in extreme cases, it may result in bodily harm or property damage by running about or hitting walls.
 All attempts to console the individual are futile and may prolong or intensify their confused state.
 Usually they experience amnesia after the event but it may not be complete amnesia.
 Up to 3% of adults have sleep terrors and exhibited behavior of this parasomnia can range from mild to extremely violent.
 This is very prevalent in those who have violent post-traumatic stress disorder (PTSD).
 They typically occur in stage 3 sleep.

-Sleep-related eating disorder (SRED)
+Sleep-related eating disorder

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) classifies sleep-related eating disorder under sleepwalking, while ICSD classifies it as NREM-related parasomnia.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) classifies sleep-related eating disorder (SRED) under sleepwalking, while ICSD classifies it as NREM-related parasomnia.
 It is conceptualized as a mixture of binge-eating behavior and arousal disorder.
 Thereby, preferentially high-caloric food is consumed in an uncontrolled manner.
 However, SRED should not be confused with nocturnal eating syndrome, which is characterized by an excessive consumption of food before or during sleep in full consciousness.
 Since sleep-related eating disorders are associated with other sleep disorders, successful treatment of the latter can reduce symptoms of this parasomnia.